helaili/octocli/README.md

       --config string   config file (default is $HOME/.octocli.yaml) -h, --help            help for octocli
   -s, --server string   Hostname of the GitHub Enterprise server.
-Using github.com if omitted (default "github.com") -t, --token string    personal authentication token to use.
+Using github.com if omitted (default "github.com") -k, --token string    personal authentication token to use.
 Required when environement variable GITHUB_AUTH_TOKEN is not set

 Use "octocli [command] --help" for more information about a command.
 ```